sw3866/p8105_hw5_sw3866/Homework5.md

   geom_point(aes(y = avg_estimate, color = "All Samples")) +
   geom_line(aes(y = avg_estimate_rejected, color = "Rejected Null")) +
   geom_point(aes(y = avg_estimate_rejected, color = "Rejected Null")) +
-  labs(x = "True mu value", y = "Average Estimate of mu_hat") +
+  labs(x = "True μ value", y = "Average Estimate of μ̂") +
   scale_color_manual(values = c("All Samples" = "blue", "Rejected Null" = "red")) +
-  ggtitle("Average Estimate of *mu for Different True mu Values")
+  ggtitle("Average Estimate of for μ̂ Different True μ Values")
 ```

 ![](Homework5_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

 The sample average of $\mu$ across tests for which the null is rejected
-is **not** approximately equal to the true value of $\mu$ due to the
+is approximately equal to the true value of $\mu$ when $\mu$
-inherent randomness and variability present in sampling and statistical
-inference.
+increases.The reason why this is the case is the following: When true
+population mean ($\mu=0$),both the overall average estimate $hat{\mu}$
+and the rejected group’s are expected to center around zero. when true
+population mean ($\mu$) increases, the actual mean of the population is
+farther away from the null hypothesis value,so the likelihood of
+rejecting the null hypothesis will increases.
+That means the average
+estimate of μ̂ only in samples for which the null was rejected will move
+closer to the true population mean.